Posted on February 10, 2020

 Lastly, pricing remains a difference.
 Salesforce can a little more expensive than Microsoft, especially when it comes to the Marketing Cloud.
 Otherwise, the prices are closer with Microsoft usually being a little expensive per user.

-In summary, both are leaders in SFA and CRM solutions, but what’s appropriate for a business depends on your unique needs.
-In that regard, neither is necessarily than the other and which one you choose should be based on the specific features you are looking for, your price range, and whether it can be easily adopted for the use of your company.
+Both are leaders in SFA and CRM solutions, but what’s appropriate for a business depends on your unique needs.
+In that regard, neither is necessarily better than the other and which one you choose should be based on the specific features you are looking for, your price range, and whether it can be easily adopted for the use of your company.

 KORCOMPTENZ is a Gold Certified Microsoft Partner and a Salesforce Registered Consulting Partner headquartered in New Jersey with extensive experience improving business outcomes for our customers, by leveraging end-to-end solutions involving the ongoing convergence of ERP, Azure Cloud, Analytics, Artificial Intelligence and IoT.
 We’re here to help you make the best decision for your business.
 Contact us today for a free consultation.